 How to Start a Club

-The Agora is published approximately 10 times during the academic year.
-The paper is produced by MCCC students enrolled in the journalism classes under the guidance of a faculty advisor and student editors.
+The Agora is primarily an online publication.
+The publication is produced by MCCC students enrolled in the journalism classes under the guidance of a faculty adviser and student editors.
 Often the recipient of state awards, the Agora reports on school events and other issues of interest to the college community.
-Students interested in getting involved with The Agora should contact the Humanities and Social Sciences Division at (734) 384-4296.
+Students interested in getting involved with the Agora should contact Matthew Bird-Meyer at (734) 384-4288.

 The mission of the Ambassador Club is to provide MCCC with student leaders who will participate in an official capacity at special events throughout the year.
 Student Ambassadors will promote the college by reaching out to prospective students, conducting campus tours, speaking to business leaders and civic groups, and by helping to welcome new students to campus.
 For more information, please contact Tom Ryder at firstname.lastname@example.org or by calling (734) 384-4201.